AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

     not exist.
 The typed variety will only succeed if the attribute is actually of that type specified.
 Type varity with the type in the name also takes a default value.

+    For an attribute of type STRING, get_bytes_attribute in Python3 skips decoding the underlying C string as UTF-8 and returns a `bytes` object containing the raw byte string.

     Example: